omar-A-hassan/agentic-context-engine/docs/INTEGRATION_GUIDE.md

 │
 └─ NO → Use FULL ACE PIPELINE
     │
-    ├─ Simple tasks (Q&A, classification)? → Use SimpleAgent
+    ├─ Simple tasks (Q&A, classification)? → Use ACELiteLLM
     └─ Complex tasks (tools, workflows)? → Consider LangChain + ACELangChain
 ```